BlakeJC94/pandas-intervals/README.md

 # 5  510.0  550.0
 ```

-We have all the standard methods available to DataFrames, but we also now have native interval set operations implemented trhough the `ivl` accessor:
+We have all the standard methods available to DataFrames, but we also now have native interval set operations implemented through the `ivl` accessor:
 ```python
 union = df_a.ivl.union(df_b)